| Small shareholders as consumers in Italy(By Associazione Consumatori Piemonte )

 diffused shareholding.
 The forbidding of investment encouraging

+operations.
 1) Savers-Shareholders as consumers.
 A need to distinguish the saver’s

 role as shareholder and as company member.